Palestinian Death Toll In Gaza From Israeli Attacks Rises To 30,960: Ministry

-GAZA, Mac 10 (NNN-WAFA) – The Palestinian death toll from ongoing Israeli attacks on the Gaza Strip has risen to 30,960, with 72,524 others wounded, the Palestinian Health Ministry said in a press statement, yesterday.
+(MENAFN- IANS) Gaza, March 10 (IANS) The Palestinian death toll from ongoing Israeli attacks on the Gaza Strip has risen to 30,960 with 72,524 others wounded, the Hamas-run Health Ministry said in a press statement.

-During the last 24 hours, the Israeli regime's army killed 82 Palestinians and wounded 122 others, it added.
+During the last 24 hours, the Israeli army killed 82 Palestinians and wounded 122 others, it added on Saturday.

-The statement noted that some victims remained under the rubble, amid heavy bombardment and a lack of civil defence and ambulance crews.
+The statement noted that some victims remained under the rubble amid heavy bombardment and a lack of civil defence and ambulance crews, Xinhua news agency reported.

-Dozens of Palestinians, the majority of whom are children and women, were killed and others injured, in a series of Israeli airstrikes that targeted multiple areas across the Gaza Strip, since Friday night.
+Dozens of Palestinians, the majority of whom are children and women, were killed and others injured in a series of Israeli airstrikes that targeted multiple areas across the Gaza Strip since Friday night, Palestine's official news agency WAFA reported.

-The report said, at least 23 people were killed in intense airstrikes that targeted a number of houses in the southern Gaza Strip cities of Khan Younis and Rafah.– NNN-WAFA
+The report said at least 23 people were killed in intense airstrikes that targeted a number of houses in the southern Gaza Strip cities of Khan Younis and Rafah.

 Legal Disclaimer: